KaziBantu (Healthy Schools for Healthy Communities)

 KaziKidz is a dynamic new teaching toolkit that includes physical education, moving-to-music, health and hygiene, and nutrition lessons.
 Children explore content through joyful games, activities and music designed to encourage a healthy lifestyle.

 KaziKidz rolled out in classrooms in four schools in Port Elizabeth in January 2019 – reaching 1,500 children.
 The team hopes to expand the program to about 300 government schools in the Nelson Mandela Bay District of Port Elizabeth in late 2019, reaching an estimated 180,000 children.

 KaziHealthis a toolkit designed to improve teachers’ health.
 It includes:

 Lifestyle coaching sessions focusing on physical activity, diet and nutrition, and stress and sleep management interventions to improve cardiovascular health

 Motivation and self-monitoring through the KaziHealth mobile app

 An evaluation of progress towards health goals

-KaziHealth is rolling out to 60 teachers in April 2019.
+KaziHealth rolled out to over 150 teachers in April 2019.